Network Traffic Analysis Tools and Resources: Software, Ideas, and Solutions

 - Understanding user behavior patterns

-Tips for Effective Network Traffic Analysis
+Tips For Effective Network Traffic Analysis

-Start with Clear Objectives
+Clear Objectives First

 Focus on Key Metrics